 The Obi Obi Gorge is an easily accessed section of the Sunshine Coast hinterland just down from Maleny.
-There’s a carpark near Baroon Pocket Dam on Narrows Road and from there its only a short walk down to the picturesque Obi Obi gorge.
+There’s a car park near Baroon Pocket Dam on Narrows Road and from there it is only a short walk down to the picturesque Obi Obi gorge.
 These photos were taken after an extended period of dry weather but it’s also worth seeing this and the waterfalls in the area after a good rainfall.

 If you are feeling really energetic this section is also part of the Sunshine Coast Hinterland Great Walk, a 4 day, 58km track with bush campsites.
-The great thing about it though for those of us with less inclination to tackle so much at once is that there are multiple entry and exit points so the full track can be broken down and done as day walks with a moderate levels of fitness and commitment, even better if you can organise pickup or drop off to allow one way walking.
+The great thing about it though for those of us with less inclination to tackle so much at once is that there are multiple entry and exit points so the full track can be broken down and done as day walks with a moderate level of fitness and commitment, even better if you can organise a pick up or drop off to allow one way walking.